Vocative case: Latin

+Greek names in Latin texts conserve their Greek vocative form.
+E. g., the vocative of Andrēās is Andrēā.

 Romance languages

 West Iberian languages

 Portuguese drops the article to form the vocative.
 The vocative is always between commas and, like in many other languages, a particle Ó is commonly used:

 In Extremaduran and Fala, some post-tonical vowels open in vocative forms of nouns, a new development that is unrelated to the Latin vocative case.

 Catalan

 Catalan drops the article to form the vocative.

 French

 Like English, French sometimes uses (or historically used) a particle Ô to mark vocative phrases rather than by change to the form of the noun.
 A famous example is the title and first line of the Canadian national anthem, O Canada (French title: Ô Canada), a vocative phrase addressing Canada.

 Romanian

 The vocative case in Romanian is partly inherited, occasionally causing other morphophonemic changes (see also the article on Romanian nouns):